 In Pennsylvania, seniors only need to be 60 to enjoy tuition-free classes at Bloomsburg University; while you’ll need to be 62 to qualify for a tuition waiver to audit classes at Clarion University.
 And seniors can enjoy additional benefits at the community college level.
 For instance, Bucks County Community College waives tuition for for-credit courses as long as the senior registers after students who pay full tuition.

-Free College Courses for Senior Citizens in Rhode Island
+Free College Courses for Seniors in Rhode Island

 If you’re at least 60, you may be eligible to qualify for a tuition waiver in Rhode Island.
 However, you must meet certain income requirements through the Rhode Island General Assembly.
 Seniors over the age of 60 can request a waiver to attend classes as space becomes available at the Community College of Rhode Island.
 Those who are interested should submit a Senior Means test to verify income.